piranha/solovyov.net/src/blog/2020/higher-order-functions.md

    (es-filters-q fg2 :naw)])
 ```

+In this case reading `es-filters-q` makes little sense.
+You'll have to start jumping around and loading stuff into your head to find out whats going on rather than just reading line by line.
+Even experimenting with the code in REPL is hard, because usually code ends up structured in a way where `es-filters-q` makes a lot of setup before calling `filter-gen`, and recreating all that setup takes effort.

-That's not good.
-It's not easy to compress real code to an example in a blog, but the idea is the following: both `es-filters-q` and `filter-gen` contain business logic.
-Parametrizing your business logic with functions leads to extraneous openness and indirection, making it very hard to follow.
+That is not good.
+It took a lot of time for me to formulate what I dislike about HOFs in code given that I wrote many decorators, middlewares, and use map&friends a lot without any hesitation or negativity, but I think that's it: parametrizing your business logic with functions leads to extraneous openness and indirection, making it very hard to follow.

 ## Take away